deltachat/deltachat-desktop/docs/THEMES.md

 ## Information how the experimental theme system works

-Themes are css files that act as themes by containing many different css variables.
+Themes are CSS files that act as themes by containing many different css variables.

 Most of these variables are small variations of the base colors of the theme so using scss allows us to generate them from the base colors to save us work.
 But of course we can overwrite those variables manually too, we can even overwrite css classes if our theme needs it.